Kate Miller (actor)

 Kathleen "Kate" Miller is an American actress and voice over artist.
-She plays the role of DA Amanda Shaw in the television series Hightown and Vivian Abetemarco on Blue Bloods.
+She plays the role of Amanda Shaw in the television series Hightown and Vivian Abetemarco on Blue Bloods.
 Her Broadway career includes roles in Moon Over Buffalo and Amadeus.
 Her voice over work includes the animated series Sealab 2021, Frisky Dingo and Dora the Explorer as well as the video games God of War Ragnarök, Gotham Knights, and the Guild Wars franchise.

 Biography

 Miller was born in Cincinnati, Ohio and grew up in West Virginia.
 She attended an apprenticeship at summer stock theater before returning to finish high school at Interlochen Arts Academy.
-She later moved to San Diego where she obtained her BFA in theater.
+She moved to San Diego where she obtained her BFA in theater.

 Miller moved to New York City to work on Broadway.
 She made her first Broadway appearance in the original production of Moon Over Buffalo alongside Carol Burnett, and played opposite Michael Sheen in the revival production of Amadeus shortly thereafter.